Kellenberg Memorial High School: Campus

 Kellenberg is accessed through the main entrance across from RXR Plaza on Glenn Curtiss Blvd.
 Although the lobby was originally designed as the main entrance, the school is oriented toward its north entrance, which features a mural of the Holy Family designed by artist Yan Rieger in 1997 in honor of the school's tenth anniversary.
-The mural includes a depiction of Jesus when he was young.
+The mural includes a depiction of Jesus in his youth standing alongside Saint Joseph and the Virgin Mary.
 Students and Marianists assisted the artist and his wife with the execution of the mural.

 Kellenberg Memorial has five athletic fields, four of which are named after the Four Evangelists.
 The fields are used for baseball, football, softball, and other sports.
 The school is also the caretaker of two Nassau County properties, one of which is located east of the school and one located west, which are also used for athletics.
 These properties are named Jerusalem and Jericho, after the two biblical cities.
 An artificial turf field was installed during the summer of 2010.
 This marks a series of campus improvements and expansions that was to take place throughout 2010 and 2011.

 Kellenberg's campus features three courtyards and four chapels.
 The main courtyard is located in the center of the building and contains a koi river, four bridges, and a central bell tower.
 Many interior classrooms overlook this courtyard, and students are permitted to pass through the courtyard between classes.